Posted on

 • Keep all items refrigerated under 40F until ready to eat or reheat

-• Lunch: Both the steak and chicken can be reheated in the microwave.
-Serve the salad ingredients chilled
+• Dinner: Both meals can be reheated in the microwave.

 Extra Flavors and Substitutions

-• Steak: Feel free to use your choice cut of steak
+• Pasta: You can use your choice of pasta.

 • Supplement meals with additional snacks such as fresh veggies and fruit for additional daily caloric needs.
 You can use lime/lemon and olive oil in place of salad dressing